Electromagnetic vs. Electrohydraulic, ESWT: A Comprehensive Comparison

 Advantages of Precise Focusing

-2. Kudo et al. (2006) found that the more consistent energy delivery of electromagnetic devices contributed to more predictable treatment outcomes compared to electrohydraulic devices, which can have greater variability in shock wave generation.
+Kudo et al. (2006) discovered that the more consistent energy delivery characteristics of electromagnetic devices contributed to more predictable treatment outcomes.
+This could be valuable when you're trying to standardize protocols in your practice.

 Economic Advantages of Electromagnetic ESWT